 Dante Alighieri’s Divine Comedy (circa 1321) is an early example where mise en abyme is evident in the text’s intricate structure and detailed allegories.
 Characters encounter reflections of their own lives and fates, leading to a deeper exploration of moral and spiritual themes.

-In Geoffrey Chaucer’s The Canterbury Tales (circa 1400), the framing device of a pilgrimage serves as a narrative structure that houses various stories within stories.
-This layering allows for a rich interplay of narrative voices and perspectives, giving readers insights into 14th-century society.
+In Geoffrey Chaucer’s The Canterbury Tales (circa 1400), the framing device of a pilgrimage acts as a narrative structure that contains multiple stories within stories.
+This layering produces a rich interplay of narrative voices and perspectives and provides readers with a view of 14th-century society.

 Renaissance

-Miguel de Cervantes’ Don Quixote (Spanish: El ingenioso hidalgo don Quixote de la Mancha, publ.
-1605 Part One, 1615 Part Two) features the “Knight of the Mirrors” episode, illustrating a clever use of mise en abyme where characters confront mirrored versions of themselves.
+Miguel de Cervantes’ Don Quixote (Spanish: El ingenioso hidalgo don Quixote de la Mancha, 1605/1615) features the “Knight of the Mirrors” episode, illustrating a clever use of mise en abyme where characters confront mirrored versions of themselves.
 This clever device enhances the novel’s exploration of chivalric ideals and reality.

 In William Shakespeare’s Hamlet, the play-within-a-play device, known as “The Mousetrap,” is a classic example of mise en abyme.
-It serves as a pivotal plot element, allowing Hamlet to explore themes of duplicity and truth while also providing a mirror to the main narrative.
+It serves as a pivotal plot element that helps Hamlet examine themes of duplicity and truth while also providing a mirror to the main narrative.

 Modern and Postmodern